scala/scala-lang/blog/_posts/2016-04-29-sc-community-representative.md

 layout: blog
 post-type: blog
 by: Jon Pretty
-title: Scala Center Appoints a Community Representative to the Advisory Board
+title: Scala Center Appoints Community Representative
 ---

 At Scala Days, the Scala Center will hold its first Advisory Board meeting.
 The